Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Discussion

-Scripts to generate the simulated and hyperspectral datasets, as well as the results presented in this paper, are available at \url{https://github.com/KillianMelsen/gfBLUP\_2024}.
-The gfBLUP methodology is implemented in an {\ttfamily R}-package available at \url{https://github.com/KillianMelsen/gfBLUP}.
-The hyperspectral dataset is available upon reasonable request from J. Crossa.
+{\it{Code to generate the data and results presented in this paper are available at \url{https://github.com/KillianMelsen/glfBLUP\_2025}.
+The full hyperspectral dataset is available upon reasonable request from J. Crossa.
+The proposed approach glfBLUP has been implemented in an {\ttfamily R}-package available at \url{https://github.com/KillianMelsen/glfBLUP}.}}